-Phil W. Anderson, ''More is Different," Science 177 (4 August, 1972):393--396.

-W. Brian Arthur, ''Inductive Reasoning and Bounded Rationality,'' American Economic Review, Papers and Proceedings, 84 (May, 1994):406--11.
+Phil W. Anderson, "More is Different," Science 177 (4 August, 1972):393--396.
+W. Brian Arthur, "Inductive Reasoning and Bounded Rationality," American Economic Review, Papers and Proceedings, 84 (May, 1994):406--11.
 Herrero, Carlos P. "Ising model in small-world networks."
 Physical Review E65, no. 6 (2002): 066110.

-Robert Axelrod, ''An Evolutionary Approach to Norms," American Political Science Review, 80 (December, 1986):1095--1111.

-Thomas Schelling, Micromotives and Macrobehavior, Norton, New York, 1978. (selected chapters)

-Saavedra, Serguei, Kathleen Hagerty, and Brian Uzzi.
+Robert Axelrod, "An Evolutionary Approach to Norms," American Political Science Review, 80 (December, 1986):1095--1111.
+Thomas Schelling, Micromotives and Macrobehavior, Norton, New York, 1978. (selected chapters) Saavedra, Serguei, Kathleen Hagerty, and Brian Uzzi.
 "Synchronicity, instant messaging, and performance among financial traders."
 Proceedings of the National Academy of Sciences 108, no. 13 (2011): 5296-5301.

-Additional Reading Material:

-TBD

-Course/Module evaluation: End of year written/oral examination 40 % Presentation 0 % Participation in Tutorials 15 % Project work 0 %

-Assignments 45 %

-Reports 0 %

-Research project 0 %

-Quizzes 0 %

-Other 0 %

-Additional information:
+Additional Reading Material: TBD Grading Scheme: Written / Oral / Practical Exam 30 % Essay / Project / Final Assignment / Home Exam / Referat 70 % Additional information:

 The course is being taught in several leading research institutions worldwide.
-It is the first of its kind to allow students to connect two seemingly unrelated worlds - exact sciences and social sciences.
+It is the first of its kind to allow students to connect two seemingly unrelated worlds exact sciences and social sciences.
 The course requires a solid mathematical background and some programming skills.
+A high school knowledge in Physics will be of a great help for students.
 Therefore, it is suitable for exact sciences students, who want to expand their knowledge to other domains.